OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 You can of course clone using https: instead of ssh, see [here](https://github.com/OpenTreeOfLife/reference-taxonomy).

-To compile Smasher, which is a Java program:
+Smasher is a Java program so it requires some version of Java to be installed.
+It has been tested with Java 1.6 and 1.7.
+To compile Smasher:

     make compile

 (Don't just say 'make' unless you want to build the reference taxonomy!
-Not for casual use.)
+That takes a while and is not to be done casually.)

 Smasher is invoked as follows